MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### constexpr lambdas

 Lambda expressions may now be used in constant expressions.
-For more information, see [Constexpr Lambda](http://open-std.org/JTC1/SC22/WG21/docs/papers/2015/n4487.pdf).
+For more information, see [constexpr lambda expressions in C++](cpp/lambda-expressions-constexpr.md).

 ### if constexpr in function templates

 A function template may contain `if constexpr` statements to enable compile-time branching.
-For more information, see [if constexpr](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0128r1.html).
+For more information, see [if constexpr statements](cpp/if-else-statement-cpp.md#if_constexpr).

 ### Selection statements with initializers

 An `if` statement may include an initializer that introduces a variable at block scope within the statement itself.
-For more information, see [Selection statements with initializer](http://www.open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0305r1.html).
+For more information, see [if statements with initializer](cpp/if-else-statement-cpp.md#if_with_init).

 ### [[maybe_unused]] and [[nodiscard]] attributes

 New attributes to silence warnings when an entity is not used, or to create a warning if the return value of a function call is discarded.
-For more information, see [Wording for maybe_unused attribute](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0212r0.pdf) and [Proposal of unused,nodiscard and fallthrough attributes](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0068r0.pdf).
+For more information, see [Attributes in C++](cpp/attributes.md).

 ### Using attribute namespaces without repetition